IAMXID/did-midnight/Midnight_DID_method.md

 }
 ```

-The DID Document will be written to the Cardano Blockchain as part of the transaction meta data.
+The DID Document will be written to the Midnight  Blockchain as part of the transaction meta data.

 ## 4.2.
 Read

 1. The DID network identifier is "mainnet".
-2. A lookup in the Cardano Ledger Database will reveal the DID Document by the DID ID.
+2. A lookup in the Midnight Ledger Database will reveal the DID Document by the DID ID.
-3. Midnight provides a backend which provides a method called `didVerify` which will look up the DID Document in a copy of the Cardano Ledger on the connected Cardano node.
+3. Midnight provides a backend which provides a method called `didVerify` which will look up the DID Document in a copy of the Midnight Ledger on the connected Midnight node.
 4. To make sure the result returned by invoking the `didVerify` function is trustworthy, the client could ask a sufficient number of nodes and compare each node's return value.

 ## 4.3.
 Update